KLINKMAN SOLAR DESIGN (KSD)

 The beauty of a solar updraft chimney is that it generates steady power with perhaps one moving part, the turbine.
 Because a chimney runs on warm air, not on incredibly hot substances, almost all of its environmental issues go away and the engineering becomes both cheap and simple.

 We have added quite a few innovations to the chimney.
 First, we can run the chimney diagonally up the side of a 3,000 foot mountain, increasing our power output for the same solar heat field by a factor of five.
 Second, we expect to generate relatively warm air at an incredibly cheap price, and we can store great amounts of heat for nighttime solar electric generation.
 We fully expect the price of photovoltaic farms to drop below the 3 cent per kilowatt-hour barrier soon enough.
 We're going to beat them at night, if not also on sunny afternoons.
-If your utility is serious about needing uninterrupted renewable-based power, write us at firstname.lastname@example.org
+If you want to actually develop renewable-based power that helps solve the intermittency problem, write us at firstname.lastname@example.org.
+It's not the climate fight that you dream of fighting, but the one you actually fought that counts.

 WHO WE ARE